 “We are going through very difficult days all over the world.
 It is our greatest wish that everything will return to normal quickly.
 For malevolent people, this type of crisis times is a blessing.
-Financial crimes can increase with coronavirus.
+Financial crimes can increase with the coronavirus.
 When we examine the reports on attacks such as money laundering, counterfeiting, and phishing, these crime transactions have increased recently by using communication methods on coronavirus.
-We warn financial institutions for situations where we share a few examples below and invite them to take action to avoid damage in this panic atmosphere. ”
+We warn financial institutions of situations where we share a few examples below and invite them to take action to avoid damage in this panic atmosphere. ”

 Unlawful Money Carriers may Appear

 Unfortunately, complicated situations like crisis times can force people into abnormal financial behavior.
 The existence of criminal businesses targeting individuals with bank accounts and using their financial backgrounds for money management and money laundering is known.
 Generally, criminals offer a certain fee to individuals to use personal bank accounts and money transfers from these accounts to their desired accounts.
 The victims of these types of transactions are often people who need extra money.
 However, the recent increase in the number of unemployment in all countries of the world makes it imperative to pay special attention to this issue.
-Money mules are crime and carry the risk of criminal prosecution and long prison sentences.
+Money mules are a crime and carry the risk of criminal prosecution and long prison sentences.

 Potential Frauds Risks that Can Occur For Enterprises

 Fraud Increases Rapidly in Crisis

-Fraud is one of the financial crimes that are relatively easy to detect with its support in technology.
+Fraud is one of the financial crimes that are relatively easy to detect with the support of technology.
 Fraud can generally be divided into the following three categories:

 - Phishing and social engineering scams